jayanthsridhar/svntogit/README.md

 # svntogit
-Simple batchscript to share code between the two VCS systems.
+Simple batchscript to commit code into two VCS systems.

 ## Description
 Simple script to automate commits to multiple VCS.
 Use the script if you are to commit files into SVN and GIT simultaneously.